Taxes & Rules

 If your business fits the definition of a Money Services Business dealing in virtual currency, you are required to register with FINTRAC, implement an anti-money laundering compliance program, and file certain transaction reports.
 That definition covers:

 A retail shop that accepts Bitcoin as payment for physical goods or services generally does not fall into those categories.
 You are receiving a payment, not providing an exchange service.
+FINTRAC's own guidance confirms this directly: a business that solely accepts a payment for goods or services it supplied to its own customer is not, on that basis, dealing in virtual currency.
 However, if your business also offers to convert Bitcoin for customers, acts as an intermediary for crypto transfers, or runs any kind of crypto-for-cash service, FINTRAC registration becomes relevant.

 The line can be subtle.
 A coffee shop that posts a QR code and lets customers pay by sending BTC to a static wallet is almost certainly outside the MSB definition.
 A business that charges a spread to convert crypto into CAD for other businesses is likely inside it.
+A useful test: ask whether your business would still exist if Bitcoin didn't.
+A furniture store selling furniture would; a "we'll swap your crypto for cash" kiosk would not.
 When there is genuine ambiguity, a lawyer with fintech experience or a direct inquiry to FINTRAC can clarify where your business lands.

 How the CRA Treats Bitcoin Payments

-The CRA's position, laid out in its guidance on cryptocurrency, is that receiving Bitcoin as payment is a barter transaction.
+The CRA's guidance on cryptocurrency treats receiving Bitcoin as payment as a barter transaction.
 When a customer pays you in Bitcoin, you are treated as if you sold Bitcoin at the moment of receipt.
 That creates two taxable events to track:

 Business income at receipt.
 The fair market value of the Bitcoin in Canadian dollars at the time you receive it is treated as revenue, the same as if the customer had paid in cash.
 You record the CAD equivalent, include it in your income, and it is subject to the same income tax rules as any other business revenue.